-Maple syrup combined with decaffeinated teas is excellent for sore throat, in fact, it is very similar to the health benefits of honey, which is the protective coating and a very strong antibacterial and anti-inflammatory properties.
-The maple syrup is especially good for new singers who often force themselves to sing higher notes and thus end up straining their voice.
+Maple syrup combined with decaffeinated teas is excellent for sore throat, in fact, it is very similar to the health benefits of honey, which is the protective coating and very strong antibacterial and anti-inflammatory properties.
+The maple syrup is especially good for new singers who often force themselves to sing higher notes and thus end up straining their voices.

 While this is not an actual drink, but by using a steam inhaler you will in fact hydrate yourself.
-Some singers do have a daily routine which has the usage of a steam inhaler incorporated, some singers swear it makes their voice better while others think it is only a placebo effect.
+Some singers do have a daily routine that has the usage of a steam inhaler incorporated, some singers swear it makes their voice better while others think it is only a placebo effect.
 Everybody reacts differently and if you are a beginner singer you should try it out and see if it works for you or not.

 - The best drinks for your singing voice are the ones that hydrate you and are also beneficial for your throat, vocal cords, and lungs.
 While you are singing you will oftentimes force your vocal cords, in this case, drinks that create a protective layer on your vocal cords are extremely good like throat coat tea, honey and lemon water, and licorice root tea.